superlinked/VectorHub/docs/use_cases/evaluation_of_RAG_retrieval_chunking_methods.md

 _Chunking methods performance results on HotpotQA dataset_

-On the HotpotQA dataset, the best performance came from ColBERT, which used the default SentenceSplitter chunker from LlamaIndex, with a max_document_length of 512.
+On the HotpotQA dataset, the best performance came from **ColBERT v2**, which used the default **SentenceSplitter** chunker from LlamaIndex, with a max_document_length of 512.
 This method achieved an MRR of 0.3123 and Recall@10 of 0.5051.

-The second best performance came from using SentenceSplitter with a chunk size of 128, embedding model WhereIsAI/UAE-Large-V1, with 335M parameters, and reranker cross-encoder/ms-marco-TinyBERT-L-2-v2.
+The **second** best performance came from using SentenceSplitter with a chunk size of 128, embedding model **WhereIsAI/UAE-Large-V1**, with 335M parameters, and reranker **cross-encoder/ms-marco-TinyBERT-L-2-v2**.
 In fact, all the other single-vector embedding models, combined with SentenceSplitter chunking and the TinyBERT reranker, performed about as well as WhereIsAI/UAE-Large-V1, with minor differences.
 This includes model BAAI/bge-small-en-v1.5; it performed on par with the larger models despite being only 1/10th their size.

 The single-vector embedding models performed about as well as each other whether reranking was applied or not.
 Reranking improved their performance by about the same percentage for all these models.
 This was true not just for this dataset, but also across our other datasets (SQUAD and QuAC).